jangabrielsson/hc3emu/README.md

 ## Configuration

 Configure the emulator by editing the `hc3emu_cfg.lua` file.
 You can set various options including credentials for accessing the HC3.
+You can also have a ".hc3emu.lua" file in your home directory, e.g. ENV "HOME"

 Include header in QA file and set --%% directives
 ```lua